glest/glest-source/README.md

 You will also need to download the [data](https://github.com/ZetaGlest/zetaglest-data/releases).

-(The ETA for the first official release can be viewed from the [0.8.01 milestone](https://github.com/ZetaGlest/zetaglest-source/milestone/1).)
+(The ETA for the first official release can be viewed from the [development milestone](https://github.com/ZetaGlest/zetaglest-source/milestone/1).)

 See [Build instructions](https://github.com/ZetaGlest/zetaglest-source/blob/develop/BUILD.md)